aguilar-gomez/genome_processing/README.md

 9. Remove scaffolds from assembly using *filter_fasta_by_list_of_headers.py*.
 This last script was obtained from bioinformatics stackexchange (https://bioinformatics.stackexchange.com/questions/3931/remove-delete-sequences-by-id-from-multifasta)
 10. Remove scaffolds that are just N with *removeNscaff.py*
 11. Run BUSCO
+12. For submission to NCBI database they requested to trim all leading and traling Ns from all the sequences.
+They also have an option to indicate the size of the gap in terms of Ns.
+Supernova default output inserts 100 Ns in every gap, we replaced 100 Ns for 10 Ns because that is the maximum number that NCBI WGS submission allows.
+We used the script *supernova2NCBI.py* for this processing

 Note: Most of the codes here do not take arguments, if somebody would want to use them, please submit and issue and I will make them more universal.
 You can also use them, but change the names of the files that it takes as an input.